 Students complete a culminating research project in this course.
-Prerequisite: Successful completion of all technical coursework.
+Prerequisite: Successful completion of all technical coursework and 2.0 CGPA.
+This is an online course.
 4 Credit Hours

 MEDT 120 Medical Terminology

 This course introduces medical terminology commonly utilize in health science disciplines including terms, abbreviations and symbols.
 1 Credit Hour